 Lots of first-time entrepreneurs dive head first into market research without first having a clear-cut picture in their minds.
 They don’t know what type of insights they want to obtain from their target customers.
 And focus groups can’t really clear things up for us, as we saw from the “New Coke” example previously.
 You will want to find out precisely what your customers want and what they will gain from your business.
 And you will want to know how much they are willing to pay to have your product.

 When it comes down to market research, it’s critical that you know where exactly your target customers are, instead of wandering around surveying everyone that is interested.

 4. Ignoring or not interested in their competition

-One thing is for sure, you shouldn’t be that disinterested in your competitors that you don’t even know what makes their customers tick or the reasons behind their biggest decisions.
+You shouldn’t be that disinterested in your competitors that you don’t even know what makes their customers tick or the reasons behind their biggest decisions.
 You have to be aware of their strengths and weaknesses.

-If you are an Entrepreneur that wants to start a business or own a company that wants to expand, wants to successfully identify trends and competitors and better understand his clients but still not sure where to begin, BizzBee is here to guide you through the steps that will help you differentiate from your competition.
-Our expertise is in working with Entrepreneurs and Start-ups and we can guide you throughout the entire process.
+If you are an entrepreneur that wants to start a business or own a company that wants to expand, wants to successfully identify trends and competitors and better understand his clients but still not sure where to begin, BizzBee is here to guide you through the steps that will help you differentiate from your competition.
+Our expertise is in working with entrepreneurs and start-ups and we can guide you throughout the entire process.

 Dancho is a serial entrepreneur, founder & CEO of BizzBee Solutions, proud father of two boys, and a ‘kafana’ enthusiast.
 He’s also the author of Amazon’s bestseller, ‘Sweet Leads.’
 Dancho believes in building relationships with people and is inspired by growth.
 His ‘ZZ framework’ and formula for growth have brought 500+ clients the results they sought.